JTOne123/SimpleEssentials/README.md

 returns rows affected

 ### Get
-Gets a single record from the database by id and maps it to a strongly typed object.
-Will cache results if cacheSettings are provided.
+Gets a list of records from the database by the expression given

 ```C#
 IEnumerable<T> Get<T>(Expression<Func<T, bool>> expression, CacheSettings cacheSettings = null)